giantswarm/docs/README.md

 The goal here is to give users accurate, complete and up-to-date information.

+Shortcodes exist as one file each in the folder [src/layouts/shortcodes](https://github.com/giantswarm/docs/tree/master/src/layouts/shortcodes).

 #### Usage

 A shortcode can only be placed in *Markdown* text.
 The file name (without